grscheller/scheller-linux-archive/courses/Udacity/PythonForAI/03-gaussian/README.md

 projects.
 For this to work, pytest must be run with the -s option.

 Example: `$ pytest -s gaussian_test.py`

+So that the test data is found, run from the root of the (GitHub) repo.

 ## License Summary